ladybugnita/POSProject/README.md

-This is the 1 credit hour VB.Net Project for the 4th Semester of BCA.
+This is a one credit hour project made in visual studio integrated development environment (IDE) for coding, testing and debugging the code.
+VB.Net programming language is used to develop the core functionalities and user interfaces of the system.
+Microsoft SQL Server is used to manage and store the data of customers and products.